frdmn/vmware-idle-snapshot-notifier/README.md

 # vmware-idle-snapshot-notifier

 Simple Python script to connect to a vCenter/ESXi system and check any existing VMs for idle snapshots that are older than `n` days.
-If there are any matches it will send out a notification (to almost any platform wether its Rocket.Chat, Slack, Mattermost, Microsoft Teams, Telegram, E-Mail or HTTP) to a configurable recipient.
+If there are any matches it will send out a notification (to almost any platform whether its Rocket.Chat, Slack, Mattermost, Microsoft Teams, Telegram, E-Mail or HTTP) to a configurable recipient.

 ## Installation